Hello my Freaky Darlings,

 Writing fiction is like creating different imaginary worlds for your readers to explore.
 But in order for your readers to buy into the worlds you create, you have to make those worlds as real to them as this one.
 How do you do that?

 And how do you inject a solid dose of reality?

-By making people and their surrounds as real as possible.
+By making people and their surroundings as real as possible.
 If you’re going to set your story in a city like San Francisco, or Cape Town, or Sydney, I would suggest visiting the place.
-If you haven’t been there how can you take your reader there?
-You’ve also got to make use of all your readers senses.
+If you haven’t been there, how can you take your reader there?
+You’ve also got to make use of all your reader’s senses.
 You’ve got to make them feel, smell, touch, taste, and hear the places you want to take them.